Master of Science in Magnetic Resonance in Medicine Program

 Prospective students must have graduated with an undergraduate degree in engineering or physics, or be a licensed imaging technologist.
 College-level physics, math, biology, chemistry and English are required to be considered for admission.

 Tuition and fees for the 2018-19 academic year will be $32,500, which includes textbooks and supplies.
 Merit and need-based scholarships are available.

-Applications are being accepted for the 2018-19 academic year.
+Applications for the 2018-19 academic year will be available starting in September 2017.
 The deadline to submit the application and all admissions requirements is Dec.
 1, 2017, and early submission is recommended.

 - Online application form (email us to request an application fee waiver)